 Western Resource Advocates

 Holly: To a farmer/rancher water is life!
-To the stakeholders, the control of Western Colorado water is wealth!
-The stakeholders listed above in bold are from the Western Slope of Colorado and willing to stab the hard working farmers and ranchers in the back!
+To the stakeholders/supporters, the control of GVWUA water is wealth!
+The stakeholders listed above in bold are from the Western Slope of Colorado and willing to participate and support illegal activity to undermine the farmers and ranchers and all irrigation users of the GVWUA!

 We have nothing, without water!